The 6 Difficulties Expats Face When Moving Abroad (& How To Avoid!)

 2. Finding Accommodation

 You´ve probably heard about the various online scams when it comes to finding accommodation abroad.
-Travellers and expats can lose out on substantial amounts of money, which can really limit their living arrangements and cause unnecessary financial struggle.
+Travellers and ex-pats can lose out on substantial amounts of money, which can significantly limit their living arrangements and cause unnecessary financial struggle.
 Sometimes it´s important to consider whether some places are “too good to be true!” and for this reason, we recommend using the more trustworthy sites such as HousingAnywhere.

 HousingAnywhere ensures that each landlord is verified and that every single payment is protected, these are the most important things to look out for when browsing for apartments online.
 A huge advantage of Housing Anywhere is that the landlord will only receive their deposit 2 days after you move in to ensure that you are 100% satisfied with the place.
 Top tip for accommodation - Make sure that all your payments are protected and that you get proof of payments to avoid losing any money.